 Lowe’s Home Improvement Stores

 The Home Depot website is pretty vague about how much they charge to haul away old appliances.
-The web site simply states “Haul away of old appliance at additional charge.”
+The website simply states, “Haul away the old appliance at an additional charge.”

 Again, it might be a good idea to call your local Home Depot store for specific information, as each store location might have its own haul-away rules.